 Just like calligraphy, writing the Chinese characters requires you to follow a number of rules and to make sure your brushstrokes flow in the right order.

-all Chinese writing is calligraphy to a certain extent, but writing with a brush elevates it to an art form.
+Plus, all Chinese writing is calligraphy to a certain extent, but writing with a brush elevates it to an art form.
 Learning this traditional art form is also a great way to learn to write Mandarin Chinese.
-Styles of Chinese calligraphy

 Today, there are six main styles of writing calligraphy, and each style has played an important role in the development of the Hanzi over several millennia.